Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 ..
 Warning:: This is not additive.
 It will replace all current prefixes.

+See also the ``--mentionable`` flag to enable mentioning the bot as the prefix.

 Examples:
     - ``[p]set prefix !``
     - ``[p]set prefix "@Red "`` - Quotes are needed to use spaces.
 This uses a mention as the prefix.